-NEFI ERTARI INTERNTION AL SCHOOL, CAIRO, E GYPT STUDENT SOCIAL MEDIA CONTRACT Stude nt Name : Year L evel : Class: Scholastic Year: GUIDEL INES Social Mo are pow edia, such as, Face book ad and sign this contract a , Twitter, YouTube, MySp ation that have significar nal School. bace, LinkedIn, Engrade , personal texting, and others, 1) r identity .
-Never preter ernational Schools.
-Track 2) Think twice before p another student, and yo osting since it reflects o our school. n your reputation, the r reputation of your family, friends, 3) post on line could jeo student or a young adult when applying to a college or even 4) Be respectful and the on Social Media sites. oughtful.
-Treat others t he way you would like t hem to treat you while posting 5) w a code of ethics.
-Becon networks in which you pa ms of service and policies of the 6) Always remember that gal by law and would lea Cyber bullying is the willf ugh Social Media, which i ful and repeatedly bullyi Parent : Signature(s) : Date : - Stude nt Signature : Date : -

 NEFERTARI INTERNTIONAL SCHOOL, CAIRO, EGYPT

+STUDENT SOCIAL MEDIA CONTRACT

+AND FOR THE SECRET Stude nt Name : Year/0 Grade Level : Division: S cholastic Year: lastic Year: GUIDELINES Social Mare pow s and Students must read and sign tedia, such as, Face book, Twitter, Your terful tools of communication that had not of Nefertari International School. ouTube, MySpace, Lin kedIn, Engrade, perso onal texting, and others, 1) Be honest about your identity . student of Nefertari International Sc 2) 2) Think twice before posting since it reflects on your reputation, the reputation of your family, friends, another student, and your school.
+3) 3) The information you post on line could jeopardize your future when applying to college or even applying for a job as a student or a young adult.
+4) 4) Be respectful and thoughtful.
+Treat others the way you would like them to treat you while posting on Social Media sites.
+5)) Know the rules.
+Follow a code of ethics.
+Become familiar with the terms of service and policies of the Social Media sites and networks in which you participate.
+6) Cyber bullying is illegal by law a Always remember that Cyber bullying person or persons through Social M ng is the willful and r repeatedly bullying or Parent t Signature(s) : Date : Stude nt Signature Date ·

+NEFERTARI INTERNTIONAL SCHOOL, CAIRO, EGYPT

-MANDATORY PARENTAL ACK NOWLEDGEMEN T AND SIGNATI JRE FORM
+MANDATORY PARENTAL ACKNOWLEDGEMENT AND SIGNATURE FORM

-The Parent / Guardian of
+ne Parent / Guardian or

-my child and I have rea
+, Year/Grade , Division , attest that my child and I

-understood, accept and agree to
+have read, understood, accept and agree to abide by all the rules and regulations mentioned in the Student-

-Nefertari International School.
+Handbook of Nefertari International School.

-DATE://
+DATE:/

-PARENT / GUARDIAN SIGNATUR RE :
+PARENT / GUARDIAN SIGNATURE :

 STUDENT SIGNATURE :

+STODENT SIGNATURE :